snehil66/HR_Dashboard_2.O/README.md

 #### Key Features

-1. **Dynamic Theme Switching**:
+1. **Dynamic Mode Switching**:
-   - **Light and Dark Themes**: The dashboard includes light and dark theme options to cater to user preferences and reduce eye strain.
+   - **Light and Dark Modes**: The dashboard includes light and dark mode options to cater to user preferences and reduce eye strain.
-   - **Automatic Theme Switching**: The dashboard automatically transitions between light and dark themes based on the time of day, ensuring optimal visibility and comfort for users.
+   - **Automatic Mode Switching**: The dashboard automatically transitions between light and dark modes based on the time of day, ensuring optimal visibility and comfort for users.

 2. **Comprehensive Data Insights**:
    - **Total Employees**: 1,470